luxfi/docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-luxjs.md

 cd subnet-evm-demo
 ```

-## Setting up LuxGo and Subnet EVM Binaries
+## Setting up Luxd and Subnet EVM Binaries

-Clients interact with Lux blockchain by issuing API calls to the nodes running `LuxGo`.
+Clients interact with Lux blockchain by issuing API calls to the nodes running `Luxd`.
 We have to clone the repository, build its binary, and run it.
 If we want to deploy our blockchain, we have to put the blockchain's VM binary inside the `build/plugins` directory.
-Here we will also clone the `subnet-evm` repository, build the VM's binary, and copy it to the LuxGo's `build/plugins` directory.
+Here we will also clone the `subnet-evm` repository, build the VM's binary, and copy it to the Luxd's `build/plugins` directory.
 Follow the steps below -

-### Clone LuxGo Repository
+### Clone Luxd Repository

 ```bash
 git clone https://github.com/luxdefi/luxd